jajajag/gym-pcr/README.md

 # gym-pcr
-A Princess Connect! gym environment for team arrangement in Clan Battle.
+A Princess Connect! gym environment for team arrangement in Clan Battles.